What is meant by Dynamic Balancing?

 Dynamic balancing means a lot to the mechanical and engineering industry.
 When the machine is running in balance, it is working as it should be.
 A lot of consequences could happen if you are using a smooth and well-balanced machine.
 For instance, the results of dynamic balancing could result in:

-- Less noise: There could also be less noise after a dynamic balance because the vibration which causes airborne noise is solved.
-Moreover, you are going to address the operator fatigue which is caused by the exposure to a lot of noise and vibration.
-This procedure will improve the operator’s efficiency.
+- Less noise: There could also be less noise after we perform dynamic balance.
+This is because the vibration which causes airborne noise will no longer be present.
+In addition, you will also address the operator fatigue which is caused by the exposure to excess noise and vibration.
+This procedure will consequently help to improve the operator’s efficiency.

 - Increased safety: The operator’s safety is also going to improve because the failure of machines is less likely to happen.